Tygart Valley River: Discharge

-At its mouth, the river has an estimated mean annual flow volume of 2855 cuft/s.
+At its mouth, the river has an estimated mean annual flow volume of 2855 ft3/s.
 At the United States Geological Survey's stream gauge in Philippi, the annual mean flow of the river between 1940 and 2005 was 1,922 ft3/s.
 The river's highest flow during the period was estimated at 61,000 ft3/s on November 5, 1985.
 The lowest recorded flow was 4.9 ft3/s on several days in October 1953.

 At an upstream gauge near the community of Dailey in Randolph County, the annual mean flow of the river between 1915 and 2005 was 358 ft3/s.
 The highest recorded flow during the period was 19,900 ft3/s on May 17, 1996.
 Readings of zero were recorded for several months during the autumns of 1930 and 1953.

 History

 The Tygart Valley was first settled by Europeans in 1753 when David Tygart (for whom the valley and river are named) and Robert Files (or Foyle) located (separately) with their families in the vicinity of present-day Beverly.
 Although there had been no recent history of conflicts between whites and Indians in that immediate area, that summer a party of Indians traveling the Shawnee Trail discovered the Files cabin and killed seven members of the family.
 One son escaped and alerted the Tygart family, allowing all to escape.
 No other white settlement was attempted in modern Randolph County until 1772.
 It has been thought that Tygart was again among those settling then, but this is not certain.

-The brothers John and Samuel Pringle, who in 1761 had taken up residence along the Buckhannon tributary of the Tygart in modern Upshur County, acted as their contemporary Daniel Boone was doing in Kentucky and guided numerous immigrant settlers into the main valley of the Tygart which at that time abounded in game and fertile bottomlands.
+The brothers John and Samuel Pringle later associated with the Pringle Tree, who in 1761 had taken up residence along the Buckhannon tributary of the Tygart in modern Upshur County, acted as their contemporary Daniel Boone was doing in Kentucky and guided numerous immigrant settlers into the main valley of the Tygart which at that time abounded in game and fertile bottomlands.
 Settlers of the 1770s and 1780s included the Connelly, Hadden, Jackson, Nelson, Riffle, Stalnaker, Warwick, Westfall, Whiteman and Wilson families.

 One settler, John Jackson [1715–1801] from County Londonderry, Ireland, was great-grandfather to Thomas "Stonewall" Jackson.

 Several minor actions occurred in the valley during the American Civil War, including the Battle of Philippi, the Battle of Laurel Hill and the Battle of Cheat Mountain, all in 1861.